alexey-luchinsky/rrF/README.md

   * "e" --- energy
   * "cth" -- Cotangence
   * id --- PDG identification number
+  * alternatively you can use var 'cos\_i\_j', where i and j are the number of particles.
+The result will be the cosine of the momenta of the corresponding particles in lab frame.
 * part is the sting specifying system of particles.
 Every number in this string corresponds to the particle with this number in the decay file (zero stands for the decaying particle).
 If the letter m is preceeding the number, the corresponding momentum is taken with minus sign.
 For example, in the case of "tau- to e- anti-nu-e nu_tau" decay variable "m2_12m3" is (pE+pnuE-pnuTau)^2.
 * nBins, min, max are requested number of bins, minimum and maximum values of the histogram